crate/crate/blackbox/docs/admin/monitoring.rst

 NodeInfo can be accessed using the JMX MBean object name ``io.crate.monitoring:type=NodeInfo`` and the following attributes:

+ - ``ClusterStateVersion``

+   Provides the version of the current applied cluster state

  - ``NodeId``

    Provides the unique identifier of the node in the cluster